kyma-project/kyma/docs/03-tutorials/00-service-management/smgt-01-deploy-service.md

     kubectl delete ns sap-btp-operator
     ```

 >**TIP:** You can use Kyma Dashboard to create and manage resources such as Service Instances and Service Bindings.
-To do so, go to the **Service Management** tab in the left navigation of the Kyma Dashboard.
-Still, you need to acquire service details, such as service name and plan, from BTP Cockpit.
+To do so, navigate to your Namespace view and go to the **Service Management** tab in the left navigation.
+Still, you need to obtain service details, such as service name and plan, from BTP Cockpit.